kartikvempati/NoRedInkCodingChallenge/README.md

-# node-angular-boilerplate
+# No-Red-Ink Test Runner
-Quick set up for a node-angular application

-Uses a Node/Express Server and Nodemon to hold the server.
+Uses a Node/Express Server

+Install the necessary files with npm install and bower install Start the node server with nodemon server/server.js

+The application will run on localhost: 8000.